 Source: U.S. News & World Report

-It’s important to note that the unemployment rates for all nine jobs are significantly lower than the national unemployment rate for all industries, which is currently 4.6%.
+It is important to note the unemployment rates for all nine jobs are significantly lower than the national unemployment rate for all industries, which is currently 3.9%.

-According to the 2015-16 PayScale College Salary Report, students that graduate with a bachelor’s degree in software engineering earn a median annual salary of $64,700 during their first five years on the job, and $98,100 after 10 years in the workforce.
-However, salary expectations for software engineering degree-holders also depend on the graduate’s specific job title.
+According to the 2017-2018 PayScale College Salary Report, students that graduate with a bachelor’s degree in software engineering earn a median annual salary of $66,300 during the first five years on the job, and $104,300 after 10 years in the workforce.
 The next table looks at career salary growth projections for five of the most common careers for software engineering majors.

 Students who graduate with a bachelor's in software engineering will be qualified for dozens of entry-level and mid-level positions, although your eligibility for specific jobs will depend on additional factors, like employer type and location.
 Below, we reviewed four common career pathways in software engineering.